 The MS-ISAC is the focal point for cyber threat prevention, protection, response, and recovery for the nation's state, local, tribal, and territorial (SLTT) governments.
-More information about this topic, as well as 24x7 cybersecurity assistance is available at 866-787-4722, SOC@cisecurity.org.
+For more information about this topic, please contact intel@cisecurity.atlassian.net.
+For 24x7 cybersecurity assistance, please contact 866-787-4722 or SOC@cisecurity.org.
 The MS-ISAC is interested in your comments - an anonymous feedback survey is available.